Sunday, 10 December 2006

 Design Tips For A Small Kitchen

-He said small kitchens may seem to be a very difficult design challenge, but they can also be functional, beautiful and efficient.
+Small kitchens may seem to be a very difficult design challenge, but they can also be functional, beautiful and efficient.

-Here is his advice: To create a more spacious look for your small kitchen design you need creative storage solutions, mixing natural and ambient lighting, taking advantage of more space saving appliances, and adding personalised touches.
+To create a more spacious look for your small kitchen design you need creative storage solutions, mixing natural and ambient lighting, taking advantage of more space saving appliances, and adding personalised touches.

 Some ideas to try include: